rosspatil/distributed-tracing/README.md

 # A full flegde example for Distributed Tracing

 This Repository contains two micro-services in which tracing agent is integrated.
-I am using Apache ZipKin, a Open Source tracer for demonstration.
+I am using ZipKin, a Open Source tracer for demonstration.

 ## Prerequisites
     1. GO 1.13+